Last Updated on February 16, 2023 by Lori Geurin

 I suggest gradually increasing the amount of time you’re fasting each day until you reach your goal.
 Below is a rough example for someone who wants to follow a 16:8 IF plan.
 This means you would ultimately be fasting for 16 hours and eating within an 8-hour window.
-This shows how you could transition into the 16:8 lifestyle within a weeks’ time.
+This shows how you could transition into the 16:8 lifestyle within a week.

 16:8 Intermittent Fasting Schedule Examples